2008 Lithuanian parliamentary election: Campaign

 The election campaign in 2008 took place in the context of overheating economy and high inflation.
 Following years of breakneck economic growth, the GDP was expected to shrink the following year.
 Inflation in 2006 exceeded the benchmark levels that would have allowed the country to adopt euro as a currency and continued rising, exceeding 12% in 2008.
 Economy, inflation and the adoption of the euro were high on the campaign agenda.
 In addition, energy security featured prominently, with the referendum on continued operation of Ignalina nuclear power plant was to take place with the elections.

 Pre-election polls suggested that five parties would reach the 5% vote threshold to win proportionally-allocated seats in the Seimas: Homeland Union, Order and Justice, Labour Party, Social Democratic Party of Lithuania and Lithuanian Peasant Popular Union.
-Political advertisements on TV were banned before the elections, to reduce the influence of money in the elections, but contributing to a dull election campaign.
+Political advertisements on TV were banned before the elections, to reduce the influence of money in the elections, which contributed to a dull election campaign.

 Homeland Union was hoping to return to power for the first time since 2000.
 Its leader Andrius Kubilius promised that his government would cut income taxes (paid for by introducing a property tax), review VAT exemptions and introduce euro at an unspecified time.
 Homeland Union was critical of the decision to hold a referendum regarding the Ignalina power plant, but promised to negotiate with the European Commission to postpone its closure.
 Homeland Union performed well in the municipal elections in 2007 and was hoping to further expand its electorate by actively campaigning on social media.